-Pete Rose is still being included in sets till this very day, so we’ve come up with a brief buyers guide for a few different scenarios.
+Pete Rose is still being included in sets till this very day.
+We’ve come up with a brief buyers guide for a few different scenarios.

 If you want cheaper graded Rose cards, PSA/BGS 9s and below tend to be affordable if you’re looking at vintage Topps sets.
-Of course, this means that they’re less likely to sell for massive sums in the future, but it’s great news for collectors and hobbyists.
+Of course, this means that they’re less likely to sell for massive sums in the future.
+It’s still great news for collectors and hobbyists.

-Of course, the 1963 Rose RC takes up the majority of attention, especially considering the high asking price compared to every other card on this list.
+Of course, the 1963 Rose RC takes up the majority of attention.
+It’s fair considering the high asking price compared to every other card on this list.
 Sometimes, you really can’t do better than the original.

-The RC has to be the best investment option overall, depending on budget and the amount of time you’re willing to hold for.
+The Pete Rose RC has to be the best investment option overall, depending on budget and the amount of time you’re willing to hold for.

 Pete Rose Cards: Buying/Selling Advice